ysBach/AO_2017/README.md

 # AO2017
 Astronomical Observation and Lab.
 1 (AO1) at Seoul National University (SNU) in 2017

-* Lecturer: professpr Masateru Ishiguro
+* Lecturer: professor Masateru Ishiguro
 * TA: Yoonsoo P. Bach & Na-eun Shin

 For the detailed introduction, see the prefaces.